Skip to main content

 Can I edit or delete a label later?

 Yes.
 Edit the name/color/icon anytime from Inbox (Label menu) or Workspace Settings.
-Deleting/archiving a label removes it from conversations.
+Deleting a label removes it from every conversation.
+You can also multi-select and delete multiple labels at once from Label Settings.

 Can I filter by more than one label at a time?

 Yes.
-Combine labels in a filter to narrow your view (e.g., Support + Urgent).
+Combine labels in a filter to narrow your view (Support + Urgent).

 Troubleshooting